modelica/ModelicaSpecification/Tutorial.md

 <HTML>
 <p>
 Package <b>Modelica</b> is a <b>standardized</b> and <b>pre-defined</b>
-package that is developed together with the Modelica language from the Modelica Association, see
+package that is developed together with the Modelica Language Specification from the Modelica Association, see
 <a href=\"http://www.Modelica.org\">http://www.Modelica.org</a>.
 It is also called <b>Modelica Standard Library</b>.